 CFG is a "standardized approach" and "AOCI opt-out" reporting institution under the U.S. Basel III Standardized framework.
 On July 27, 2023, the FRB, FDIC, and OCC issued a proposal to implement the Basel Committee on Banking Supervision's finalization of the post-crisis bank regulatory capital reforms, commonly referred to as Basel III "Endgame".
-For more information on the Basel III "Endgame" refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters - Proposed Regulatory Capital Revisions" in our Form 10-Q for the period ended September 30, 2023.
+For more information on the Basel III "Endgame" refer to the "Regulation and Supervision" section in Item 1 in our 2023 Form 10-K.

 Our basis for consolidation used for regulatory financial statement reporting purposes is the same as the basis used for our financial statements prepared under GAAP.
-Refer to Note 1 in our 2022 Form 10-K and Note 1 in our Form 10-Q for the period ended September 30, 2023 for more information on the basis for consolidation for financial reporting purposes.
+Refer to Note 1 in our 2023 Form 10-K for more information on the basis for consolidation for financial reporting purposes.